LorealCI/eventure/README.md

 # Wireframes
+These wireframes show the event lists pages for computer, tablet and mobile.
+The site is responsive to different screen sizes so users can access it easily accross different devices.

 ![Computer & Mobile phone Wireframe](static/images/event-app-wireframe.png)

 # ERD
-We created the ERD with chatGPT
+We created the ERD with chatGPT.
 Throughout the project we updated the event model field to include more features that we wanted to include.

 ![ERD](static/images/basic-erd.png)